laderast/hugo_website/content/post/2018-01-15-if-you-want-to-talk-with-me-for-an-informational-interview.md

   image: ''
 ---

+>> Note: I have come to believe that this post is way too harsh and unwelcoming to
+>> people interested in data science.
+I will post an update to this, and a FAQ
+>> for those who want informational interviews.
+But in the spirit of showing my
+>> mistakes, I'll leave this up here.

 I have had many people who have asked me for informational interviews.
 They tell me that they are interested in Data Science and want to hear about what I do on a day to day basis.
 To be honest, I've begun to dread these kinds of interviews.

 Inevitably, I spend a *lot* of energy explaining what I do to someone who rarely follows up.
 Consequently, I don't find these interviews rewarding at all.
 So I've written this post so that I have a better time doing these kinds of interviews.